shahincsejnu/prometheus-stuffs/README.md

 - identify problems before the event occur and alerts the system administrators (you can set the threshold)
 - So, it is basically automated monitoring and alerting tools

-## How does it work

-- It's core/main component is `Prometheus Server`
-    - does the actual monitoring work
-    - It made up of three parts
-        - Time Series Database
-            - stores all the metrics data, like:
-                - CPU usage
-                - Number of exceptions in an application
-        - Data Retrieval Worker
-            - it pulls/gets metrics data from:
-                - applications
-                - services, server,.. and other target resources
-                - and store/push them into the database
-        - Web sever or server api, Accepts PromQL queries
-            - accepts queries for that stored data
-            - server api is used to display the data in a dashboard or UI
-                - like: prometheus UI or Grafana etc.

 ## How to use this branch's code